ClemRz/Introduction-to-IoT/exercices/exercise_01.md

 The way the Atmega328p works (the microcontroller that's on the Arduino board) is as follows:

 1. Once the Arduino boots up it runs only one time the `setup()` function
-2. As long as the Arduino is not reseted or shut down it runs the `loop()` funciton again and again
+2. As long as the Arduino is not reseted or shut down it runs the `loop()` function again and again

 Quite easy ha!